richardmunyao/fullstackopen/README.md

 # fullstackopen
-Fullstack open online course material and submissions Conforms to the recommended folder structure for exercise solutions
+Fullstack open online course material and submissions.

+Conforms to the recommended folder structure for exercise solutions